Skip to main content

 What did Eiger BioPharmaceuticals do?

 Eiger was a commercial-stage biotech focused on rare diseases, with Zokinvy as its flagship product and additional pipeline assets such as avexitide and lonafarnib.
-The company is described as a rare disease specialist in its chapter 11 announcement and on Crunchbase, and it traded publicly on Nasdaq under the EIGR ticker.
+The company is described as a rare disease specialist in its chapter 11 announcement, and it traded publicly on Nasdaq under the EIGR ticker.

 Why did Eiger file for chapter 11?

-The company faced a series of clinical and regulatory setbacks that undermined its growth prospects.
 The FDA rejected emergency use authorization for peginterferon lambda in September 2022, and the Phase III LIMT-2 study was discontinued for safety reasons in September 2023.
-Those events, combined with a balance sheet showing liabilities above assets, narrowed the company's financing options and led to a court supervised sale process.
+Those events, combined with a balance sheet showing liabilities above assets, preceded the court-supervised sale process.

 What was Zokinvy and why was it valuable?

 Zokinvy (lonafarnib) is the first and only approved treatment for Hutchinson-Gilford progeria syndrome.
 It received FDA approval in 2020 and later approvals in Europe, Great Britain, and Japan.
-Clinical data indicated a significant survival benefit, and the drug addressed a very small but urgent patient population of roughly 400 children worldwide, which made it attractive to strategic buyers even in a liquidation.
+The drug addressed a patient population of roughly 400 children worldwide.

 Who bought Zokinvy and for how much?